Summer is in full swing, and can you believe it’s already time to plan the fall garden? Here’s how to prioritize what to do in the garden in July.

 Posts may contain affiliate links, which allow me to earn a commission at no extra cost to you.
 This helps keep costs down so that I can continue providing high quality content to you for free.
 I appreciate your purchase through the links! (full disclosure)

-Did you leave space in your garden plan for sowing fall crops?
+Last month we spent a lot of time weeding, planting, and harvesting spring crops.
 This month we’ll make sure that the last of the summer crops are in and everything is seeded for fall.

 Though you might have seedlings to plant, seeds to sow, and weeds to pick, your most important task is to harvest AND USE what you’ve already grown.